Shoop123/berenet/README.md

 # Import the BereNet and numpy (as np) classes from berenet
 from berenet import BereNet, np

-#Initialize the training data as a numpy array
+# Initialize the training data as a numpy array
+# Here the rows are examples, while the columns are inputs to the network
+# There must be the same number of columns as input neurons
 training_data = np.array((
 		(1, 0),
 		(1, 1),